couchbase/query/docs/dp4-feature-status.md

 EXPLAIN is implemented, but the output format is still being fine-tuned.
 It is ready for manual testing, but automated tests may break if the format changes.

+### PREPARE

+PREPARE is implemented, but the output format is possibly subject to change.
+It is ready for manual testing, but automated tests may break if the format changes.
+PREPARE returns the query plan and signature of the given statement.

 ### CREATE INDEX